boystrange/astro/exposure/index.md

-The trouble with the word "noise" (and the reason I am using it in quotes) is that it gets used to cover two different concepts in imaging that really should have different labels - these concepts are
+The trouble with the word "noise" (and the reason I am using it in quotes) is that it gets used to cover two different concepts in imaging that really should have different labels - these concepts are the following ones:

-**Random Noise** - this means random variations between pixel values in a single frame (or between the value at a single pixel in sequential frames).
+**Random Noise**: this means random variations between pixel values in a single frame (or between the value at a single pixel in sequential frames).
 These random variations occur even when you are taking images of (for instance) a perfectly flatly illuminated grey surface - not every pixel will have the value of 50%, some will be 49%, some 51%, a few 48% and 52%.
 We'll come back to the causes of these variations in a minute.

-**Background Signal** - this means extra signal that is added to image the information that you really want.
+**Background Signal**: this means extra signal that is added to image the information that you really want.
 The information you really want is pictures of galaxies, nebulae, etc. The background signal comes primarily from sky glow (sometimes called sky noise) and a thermal background caused by the temperature